 The full version of CrystalMaker includes access to a crystal structures library comprising over 800 annotated structure files on disc, with over 300 mineral structures - the major rock-forming minerals - plus organic and inorganic structures of technological importance.
-This library should be installed by default for Windows users; Mac users can simply copy the library from their installation disc image.

 As a bonus, we include additional structures on this web site, grouped into separate libraries with a brief description on the following web pages.
 These structures are saved in CrystalMaker's powerful binary format, which includes all structural and display settings, bonds, polyhedra and notes - ready for immediate display.